Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Introduction

-The anticipated accuracy of the CREMA measurement will be about a factor of $\sim5$ more precise than the established value.
-The finite size effect that is sensitive on the charge radius of the alpha particle amounts to $\sim$300\,meV or 20\% of the LS in \MuFourHe{}.
+The anticipated accuracy of the CREMA measurement will be about a factor of $\sim5$ more precise than the established value from electron scattering~\cite{Sick:2008:rad_4He,Sick:2015:JPCRD}.
+The finite size effect in muonic helium, that is sensitive on the charge radius of the alpha particle, amounts to $\sim$300\,meV or 20\% of the LS in \MuFourHe{}.
 The frequency uncertainty of the \MuFourHe{} LS measurements is on the order of 15\,GHz which corresponds to 0.06\,meV\footnote{1\,meV\,$\hat{=}$\,241.799\,GHz}.
 In the following, this value serves as accuracy goal for the theory contributions.
 Several contributions have been calculated with uncertainties not much better than our accuracy goal, with the reasoning that the inelastic two-photon exchange (``polarizability'') will anyway dominate the extracted charge radius uncertainty.
-However, once a reliable value for the charge radius exists, e.g. from He or He$^+$ spectroscopy, these uncertainties will limit the extracted ``muonic polarizability''.
+However, once a reliable value for the charge radius exists, e.g. from He or He$^+$ spectroscopy, these uncertainties will limit the extracted ``muonic polarizability''. \RP{Further theory work is therefore warranted also for these ``pure QED'' terms, because accurate values of the nuclear polarizability from muonic atoms may eventually serve as important input for understanding the nuclear force \cite{Ekstrom:2013:PRL110,Carlsson:2016:PRX,Hernandez:2018:Rd_alive}.}

 The paper is structured as follows: Sec.\,\ref{sec:ls} discusses the pure QED contributions to the Lamb shift (independent of the charge radius and nuclear structure effects), which are summarized in Tab.\,\ref{tab:theory1}.
 We use the theory calculations of Borie~\cite{Borie:2012:LS_revisited_AoP} (in this work we refer always to the updated Ref.\,\cite{Borie:2014:arxiv_v7}, version v7 on the arXiv) and the calculations of the group of Elekina, Faustov, Krutov, and Martynenko \etal~\cite{Krutov:2014:JETP120_73} (for simplicity referred to as ``Martynenko'' in the rest of the article) that provide a summary of terms contributing to the LS energy.
 Various partial results of QED terms provided by the group of Ivanov, Karshenboim, Korzinin, and Shelyuto~\cite{Karshenboim:2012:PRA85_032509,Korzinin:2013:PRD88_125019} (for simplicity referred to as Karshenboim further on) and by Jentschura and Wundt~\cite{Jentschura:2011:SemiAnalytic} are compared.
 Sec.\,\ref{sec:ls2} discusses the contributions to the finite size effect, together with higher order corrections that scale with the nuclear charge radius squared $r_\alpha^2$.
 These charge radius dependent terms are summarized in Tab.\,\ref{tab:theory2}.
 We use the works of Borie~\cite{Borie:2014:arxiv_v7}, Martynenko (Krutov~\etal\ \cite{Krutov:2014:JETP120_73}), and Karshenboim (Karshenboim~\etal\ \cite{Karshenboim:2012:PRA85_032509}).
 Our summary provides the charge radius coefficient of the LS parameterization needed to extract the charge radius from the experimentally measured transitions.
 In Sec.\,\ref{sec:tpe} we discuss the two-photon exchange (TPE) in \MuFourHe{}.
 In the first part, Sec.\,\ref{sec:friar}, we discuss the so-called nuclear and nucleon ``Friar moment'' contribution, also known as the third Zemach moment contribution.